Bupropion

 Drug Warnings

-• Tell your doctor if you are taking antidepressants, antipsychotic medication, or antihypertensives, especially if you are taking MAO inhibitors (medicine to treat depression).
+- Tell your doctor if you are taking antipsychotic medication, antihypertensives, or antidepressants, especially if you are taking MAO inhibitors (medicine to treat depression).

-• Bupropion may cause suicidal thoughts and worsen anxiety.
+- Bupropion may cause suicidal thoughts and worsen anxiety.
+Consult your doctor right away if you have suicidal tendencies.

 Drug Interactions